 - 44 The Stewart Island/ Rakiura Visitor Levy Policy and Bylaw Council has started preliminary consultation to help identify if there are parts of the Policy and Bylaw that should be changed.
 Staff will be undertaking further preliminary consultation in the next couple of months, and will be discussing the content of a draft Policy and Bylaw with the Community Policy Committee, in the new year. - 45 In October Council decided that it would not proceed with amending the Freedom Camping Bylaw 2015 for Lumsden at this time.
 The current bylaw will remain in place for the current summer season. - 46 This decision was reached as after receiving submissions, Council favoured a more restrictive Bylaw for Lumsden.
 To adopt a more restrictive Bylaw Council would have had to undertake another consultation process.
-As other amendments to the Bylaw may also arise over the next year, both from Council-based initiatives and through central government, Council felt that it was best not to proceed with an amendment at this time. - 47 The reviewed Stormwater Drainage, Water Supply and Wastewater Drainage Bylaws were adopted by Council on 13 December.
+As other amendments to the Bylaw may also arise over the next year, both from Council-based initiatives and through central government, Council felt that it was best not to proceed with an amendment at this time. - 47 Draft Stormwater Drainage, Water Supply and Wastewater Drainage Bylaws Council is currently in the process of reviewing these Bylaws.
+The Bylaws have been out for consultation, and were presented to Council for adoption on 13 December.